-There are seemingly hundreds of old Shaw Brothers kung fu and wuxia films on Prime, enough in fact you can find a whole sub-school of them that fit your exact likes for your own massive Shaw Bros. bender.
-Me, I avoid the "Shaolin" ones, full of sweaty young bald dudes smacking each other and going through their shame/training/revenge arcs in bright exteriors, with nary a female marital artist in sight.
-These are usually dubbed, often badly, with the same nasally Brit doing half the characters (you know who he is).
+There are seemingly hundreds of old Shaw Brothers kung fu and wuxia films on Prime.
+If you watch enough of them you can, in fact, begin to distinguish directors and sub-genres that fit your exact likes and go on your own massive Shaw Bros. bender.
+Me, I avoid the "Shaolin" ones, full of sweaty young bald dudes smacking each other around and going through their shame/training/revenge arcs in brightly-lit small villages, with nary a female marital artist in sight.
+These are usually dubbed in English, rather than subtitled.
+That can get annoying as you begin to discern the voice of the same nasal Brit doing all the male characters, like a half-assed Frank Oz (you know who he is when you hear him).
 I prefer the more esoteric "swordplay thriller" wuxia, from Shaw Brothers, in the original Cantonese with subtitles and gorgeously-lit nights, rich with elaborate decor, expansive sets, swirling mists, and strong female characters as deadly as their male counterparts, if not more so.
-The best and weirdest are usually directed by "Chu Yuan" (aka Yuen Chor); you know it's one of his when an old woman might triumph in a fight to the death with three experienced male martial arts heroes (as in the climax of The Proud Twins) and gender-codes are defied with almost Hawksian aplomb.
-Yuen Chor's output can be uneven, but all are generally come stocked with dazzling swordplay, wire-aided spins, jumps and kicks, recurring characters, period fantasy garb where everyone is dressed like gossamer princesses (even the men).
-His plots that generally avoid the tedious barrages of picaresque peasant suffering, government corruption, etc, in favor of cool supernaturally-tinged mysteries, where all the food is poisoned by smiling princesses or "Devil Grandma" and everyone is challenging each other to duels in the dead of night with magical weapons and hidden kung fu manuals, as plum blossoms shed their snowy petals in a slow cascade against the gorgeous soundstage night sky.
+The best and weirdest of these are usually directed by "Chu Yuan" (aka Yuen Chor).
+You know it's one of his when an old woman triumphs in a fight to the death with three experienced male martial arts heroes (as in the climax of The Proud Twins).
+Yuen Chor's output can be uneven, but all his films come stocked with dazzling swordplay, wire-aided spins, jumps and kicks, recurring characters, period fantasy garb where everyone is dressed like gossamer princesses (even the men), and plot points that generally avoid the tedious barrages of picaresque peasant suffering, government corruption, etc, in favor of cool supernaturally-tinged mysteries.
+Sometimes the food is poisoned by smiling princess or the "Devil Grandma" and everyone is challenging each other to duels in the dead of night with magical weapons and seeking or finding hidden kung fu manuals as plum blossoms shed their snowy petals in a slow cascade against the gorgeous soundstage night sky.
 Heroes wander from one beautiful background to another as they seek to level up against the one or two ranked swordsmen left to challenge their skills.
 There's seldom any vengeance to seek beyond some ancient grudge of the hero's teacher or parents passed on to the next generation.
-The villains are generally sophisticated gentlemen or ladies, and the battles tend towards almost Leone-level cool (Leone is clearly a big influence on Yuen Chor, to the point that in many films hero Ti Lung walks around in a Clint Eastwood pancho) and there's plenty Hawks-level gallant, wry professionalism between foes.
-Rather than duplicating some past emperor's castle or any stab at earthy (as in filmed outdoors) realism, Yuen's wuxias snake through a land of mysticism, strange invincible light-shooting weapons, with colored Bava-style gel lights running through vast impeccably-lit soundstages that seem to stretch out to the infinite and--during magic hour shots created by a blazing visible circle of orange studio light that's more beautiful than the setting sun itself.
-It all swirls together to create a rarefied neither/or space that, to me, evokes the essence of my favorite dreams.
+The villains are generally sophisticated gentlemen or ladies, and the battles tend towards almost Leone-level cool (Leone is clearly a big influence on Yuen Chor, to the point that in many films hero Ti Lung walks around in a Clint Eastwood pancho) and there's plenty Hawks-level gallantry, Bechdel test-acing and wry professionalism between foes.
+Rather than duplicating some past castle and detailing the brutality and corruption of a nasty emperor, or filming outdoors like Golden Harvest does for earthy realism, Yuen's wuxias snake through a color-gel-lit soundstage land of mysticism, garden fountains, strange invincible light-shooting weapons, and sets that seem to stretch out to the infinite.
+My favorite are the soundstage magic hour shots created by a blazing visible circle of orange studio light that's more beautiful than the setting sun itself.
+It all swirls together to create a rarefied neither/or space that evokes the essence of a dream.

 Here are some of my favorites (all on Prime), and of course, check out my round-up of more fantastical supernatural based wuxias from my last big wuxia bender: Wild Wild Wuxia!